Do Mud Tires Make Your Truck Shake? [What Else Could It Be?]

 Soak The Mud

-This is an easy step that will simplify the rest of the cleaning process and save your truck some stress.
+This easy step will simplify the rest of the cleaning process and save your truck some stress.

 If you’re lucky, a lot of that mud might start falling off right away!
 If not, you can soak it with automotive soap to get things moving.